kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>Technically, Python, Java and .NET aren't "back end languages", they just interact with the back end more than JavaScript does.
 Maybe the term "front end" now means "anything that doesn't require building an SQL database."</p>

 <p>I dunno: maybe the listings of Python, Java and .NET in these skill sets were typos.
-But they were there so it's something to keep in mind as you build your skillset...especially regarding Python.</p>
+But they were there so it's something to keep in mind as you build your skill set...especially regarding Python.</p>

-<p>A quick aside: I predicted that back end-level Node would be a required skill set in my 2017 article.
+<p>Another quick side-note: I predicted that back end-level Node would be a required skill set in my 2017 article.
 I didn't see many Node server jobs in 2022, but a makeup manufacturer did take a coding test where I had to load JSON into a Node back end and fetch it with React.</p>

 <p>So learning some Node stuff may be worth your time.
 Creating a consumable REST API using Node on your own is good practice.</p>
 </li>